kwaspek104/5_Minutes_With_Fruit/README.md

 Email: [mariaocampo0513@gmail.com]() [kasper.kuzmicki@yahoo.com]() [julianpluas@gmail.com]() [sethmiller79@gmail.com]()

 # Notes
-If you would like to see the first stages of the application, please visit https://github.com/kwaspek104/5_Minutes_With_Fruit
+If you would like to see the continuation of the application, please visit https://github.com/OcampMaria/MeditationWith-Fruit